23f2005144/comment-category-classification/README.md

 ### Precision-Recall Curves — Minority Classes (Class 1 & Class 3)

 Precision-Recall curves are shown for Class 1 and Class 3 for the LightGBM model.
-These classes were selected because they represent the two hardest minority-class problems in this pipeline — Class 1 due to its strong but narrow demographic signal, and Class 3 due to its small sample size and inconsistent phrasing patterns.
+These classes were selected because they represent the two hardest minority-class problems in this pipeline as Class 1 due to its strong but narrow demographic signal, and Class 3 due to its small sample size and inconsistent phrasing patterns.
 ROC curves were intentionally not used; see [Evaluation Strategy](#evaluation-strategy) for reasoning.

 ![PR Curves Minority Classes](https://raw.githubusercontent.com/23f2005144/comment-category-classification/main/PR%20Curves%20Minority%20Classes.png)